 Many guides to stopping junk mail claim that registering with the Mailing Preference Service will reduce personally addressed junk mail by “

 up to 95%”.
 This statement comes from the Direct Marketing Association, which runs the Mailing Preference Service.
 For many years I tried to get them to admit the 95%-claim is misleading and could not be substantiated.
 They finally did so in June 2011 (see MPS drops 95%-claim in the News section) and the claim has now been removed from the Mailing Preference Service website.
 Unfortunately, the '95%-myth' is still widespread.

 Registering with the Mailing Preference Service isn't going to reduce addressed junk mail by 95%.
 The scheme will prevent addressed advertisements from organisations that are members of the Direct Marketing Association and who you haven't given permission to contact you.
-In other words, you'll still get junk mail from organisations that aren't members of the association; and if you're receiving advertisements because you failed to tick an opt-out box somewhere your registration with the Mailing Preference Service isn't going to stop the junk mail.
+In other words, you'll still get junk mail from organisations that aren't members of the association; and if you're receiving advertisements because you failed to tick an opt-out box when you gave your personal details to an organisation your registration with the Mailing Preference Service isn't going to stop the junk mail.